Nick Timothy: 2024 General Election

-Net Zero Criticism
+Net Zero criticism

 In 2024, Timothy criticised the Labour government for approving the development of a large solar farm in his constituency.
 He called it an "insult" to locals.
 This issue gained national attention due to broader debates about renewable energy and rural communities.
 Timothy says he opposes all ground-mounted solar applications in Suffolk on the basis that it is “bad energy policy, bad farming policy, and simply unfair to Suffolk and East Anglia.”

 As a Shadow Energy Minister, Timothy has criticised the Government in Parliament for its lack of ambition on nuclear power, and its “ideological” approach to renewables and carbon pricing.
 He has appeared in news coverage exposing what he calls the “madness” of net zero, criticising billions in subsidies being paid towards new renewables like wind and solar as well as the Drax power plant.
 He has responded for the Conservatives during legislative scrutiny of new regulations and in parliamentary debates.

-Immigration Debates
+Immigration debates

 On 18 December 2024, Timothy led speeches in a debate he called on immigration and nationality statistics, arguing that mass immigration is “the biggest broken promise in British politics”.

-Timothy has also given speeches in Parliament on the Border Security, Asylum and Immigration Bill, arguing “the future of immigration policy must be not just about who comes here, but about who we decide must leave” and “we must accept that not every migrant is the same, and not every culture is equal.”
+Timothy has also given speeches in Parliament on the Border Security, Asylum and Immigration Bill, arguing "the future of immigration policy must be not just about who comes here, but about who we decide must leave" and "we must accept that not every migrant is the same, and not every culture is equal."
 He also proposed amendments to the Employment Rights Bill at committee and report stages to regulate the use of substitution clauses in the gig economy that have been widely used to facilitate illegal work for migrants.
 This later received support from Baroness Penn in the House of Lords.

-Grooming Gangs Scandal
+Grooming gangs scandal

 Timothy has called for the Home Secretary to order the creation of a specialist unit in the National Crime Agency to investigate police officers, councillors, and public officials accused of enabling the grooming gangs or participating in child sexual exploitation.
 Following allegations revealed by the BBC in July he wrote to the Home Secretary reiterating his demand.